TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 We use the IDX_CITY index on ADDRESS(CITY) because this query always filters by city.
 With this index, MySQL can quickly locate all addresses in a given city using an index range scan instead of scanning the entire ADDRESS table.

 ## Query 2: Find Properties Within A Rent Cost
-**Goal of Query:** Finds the properties within a range of $2500-$2600 and returns the city and state code of them.
+**Goal of Query:** Finds each location, how many properties are between 2500 and 2600, and what are the min/max rents.

 **Tables involved:**
 ```sql